pakkaem/Capstone-C23-PC623/README.md

  75% of Home
  Login/Register
- View vidio but because the ML don't finsihed yet so i decide to using vidio
+ View vidio but because the ML don't finsihed yet so i decide to using vidio we have problem in login because we have error in API

  Firebase login